 See what the property corners are.
 Where does your property begin and end?
 Where does the municipal or highway property begin and end?

-Settle disputes with neighbours.
+Settle disputes with neighbor's.
 Only a land surveyor can provide a legal definition of your property boundaries.

 Ensure there are no encroachments.
-If a neighbour isn't aware of property lines (or has chosen to ignore boundaries) issues can arise that often require legal recourse.
+If a neighbor isn't aware of property lines (or has chosen to ignore boundaries) issues can arise that often require legal recourse.